hyperledger/fabric-chaincode-node/docs/tutorials/using-contractinterface.md

 ```
 Remember to add in any additional business logic, and testing libraries needed.

-For 1.3 Fabric, please also add in `fabric-shim` as a dependency, and `node startChaincode` as the script to run for `npm start`.
+Please also add in `fabric-shim` as a dependency, and `fabric-chaincode-node` as the script to run for `npm start`.
 Therefore this would include

 ```
   "scripts": {